rohan3usturge/ProxyMapper/README.md

 ## Introduction

-ProxyDal is a proxy based ORM framework for .NET core which provides a declarative,lightweight and performant mehanism to run stored procedures and sql statements.
+ProxyMapper is a proxy based ORM framework for .NET + SQL Server ( currently ) which provides a declarative,lightweight and performant mehanism to run stored procedures and sql statements.

 This framework executes DB calls in about 1/4th of the time used by EF and at the same time provides abstraction over DB operations as provided by EF using inline declarative approach.( Attributes )

 Future Steps:

 1. Suport for .NET framework along with .NET core.
-2. Removal of Castle Proxy and usage of native .NET core libraries.

 ## Motivation and Comparison with EF